Kawachi Wisteria Garden: A Purple Paradise

 Getting Tickets: Reservation Required

-Getting your tickets from the machines can be a little confusing as all the menus are only in Japanese.
-I used Google Translate’s live camera feature to help me navigate the screens and got by without too much issue.
+Getting your tickets from the machines can be a little confusing, as all the menus are only in Japanese.
+I used Google Translate’s live camera feature to help me navigate the screens and got by without too many issues.

 From the home screen, click through the “Ticket” → “JTB Leisure” → “Leisure Ticket” → “Kyushu / Okinawa” buttons to find a list of dates.